-Once orders are placed, they are automatically routed to the nearest ShipBob fulfillment center location.
-From there, ShipBob’s fulfillment experts pick, pack and ship orders.
-After fulfillment, Order Desk sends tracking and order completion info back to the original source of the order.
+Once orders are placed, they are automatically routed to the nearest ShipBob fulfilment centre location.
+From there, ShipBob’s fulfilment experts pick, pack and ship orders.
+After fulfilment, Order Desk sends tracking and order completion info back to the original source of the order.

 Managing your ecommerce orders with ShipBob

 ShipBob provides merchants with full visibility into the order management process.
-With ShipBob, you can easily keep track of all orders entering and leaving the fulfillment center in real time.
+With ShipBob, you can easily keep track of all orders entering and leaving the fulfilment centre in real time.

 From the ShipBob dashboard, you can:

 - Search orders and create filters according to the data you wish to see.

 - Perform actions on a specific order or a segment of orders.

 Once the order is placed, ShipBob handles everything from picking to packing, to shipping and returns management.
 This allows you to scale more quickly, affordably, and efficiently by focusing on more strategic business activities such as product development and brand growth.